 In our current political climate, Steve Bannon has become a symbol of the conservative party.
-Since become a major player in Donald Trump’s presidential win and political strategist in the White House (until his public leave), he’s become a spokesperson for an ideology he defines as populism … and taken the message to global stages.
-As the political divide grows, Bannon as been one of the major players in politics, but as the new film The Brink depicts, his strength may be all about manipulation and promotion.
+Since becoming a major player in Donald Trump’s presidential win and political strategist in the White House (until his public leave), he’s become a spokesperson for an ideology he defines as populism … and has taken the message to global stages.
+As the political divide grows, Bannon has been one of the major players in politics, but as the new film The Brink depicts, his strength may be all about manipulation and promotion.
 Documentary director Alison Klayman spent 13 months embedded with Bannon, from the time he left the Trump White House to the most recent elections, questioning if his movement is as strong as he claims throughout the film.

 Lesley Coffin: What was the initial concept you brought to the film’s producers and Steve Bannon himself?

 Alison Klayman: The origin starts one step earlier.
 My producer, Maria, knew Bannon personally.
 He was her boss at Well Spring Media, an arthouse distribution company in the early 2000s.
 And because of that relationship, she had the idea that she might be able to convince him to give access to her for a verite film.
 When she asked me to direct it we were 100 percent of the same mind that the way to approach a figure like Bannon is to be in the room as much as possible so we could watch how he moved and who his supporters were.

 We wanted that to run in real-time, not just because we thought it would make the film more engaging but also because he is a central figure regarding where the country and world seemed to be headed.
 So, he could lead us into the rooms where the far rights seemed to be making their plans.
 And see how the mainstream and liberal media covered him.
 He can be our way in to explore these issues that are much bigger than him.
 We were pretty much a year into Trump’s presidency and like it or not, Bannon played a big role in that victory and the film ends with the election we just had.